adwait1-g/Writeups/pwnable.kr/Toddlers_Bottle/fd/fd.md

 4.
 * Multiple ways to do it.
 Store the string **LETMEWIN** in a file, then pass an argument such that fd = file descriptor of that file.
 We should know the file descriptor before hand to pass the correct argument.
 This can be guessed, and we can get the guess right also.

-* But there is a constraint. **You cannot create a file**.
-Try creating a file and see what you get.
+* One method is, create a file with **LETMEWIN** text it.
+Then read it.
+But this is not the simplest method.

-* The only  method is, pass an argument such that file descriptor = 0, so that we can enter the string **LETMEWIN** and get the flag.
+* The easiest method is, pass an argument such that file descriptor = 0, so that we can enter the string **LETMEWIN** and get the flag.

 * fd = atoi(argv[1]) - 0x1234.
 So, to make fd = 0, we have to pass 0x1234 as the argument.

 * 0x1234 = 4660 in decimal.
 Pass it as argument and **GAME OVER!**.

 ![got the flag](./images/got_the_flag.png)

+#### FLAG: mommy!
+I think I know what a file descriptor is!!

 **PS**: There are a few important concepts involved in this problem.